nwhitehead/tinysoundfont-pybind/README.md

 * Procedurally generate and play music or sounds
 * Play music and sounds in an interactive way in your Python program

+Some advantages of this package specifically compared to some others:

+* Permissive MIT licensing that works well with commercial products like games
+* No dependencies on other installed libraries for audio data generation

 ## Documentation

 [Main `tinysoundfont` documentation](https://nwhitehead.github.io/tinysoundfont-pybind/)